knative/docs/docs/getting-started/clean-up.md

 on your local machine.

-If you want to continue experimenting with Knative after deleting the cluster, you can reinstall Knative on a new cluster using the [Quickstart plugin](quickstart-install.md) again.
+If you want to continue experimenting with Knative after deleting the cluster, you can reinstall Knative on a new cluster using the [`quickstart` plugin](quickstart-install.md) again.

 ## Delete the Cluster

 === "kind"

-    Delete your `kind` Cluster by running the command:
+    Delete your `kind` cluster by running the command:

     ```bash
     kind delete clusters knative
     ```
-    !!! success "Verify Output"
+    !!! success "Example output"
         ```{ .bash .no-copy }
         Deleted clusters: ["knative"]
         ```

 === "minikube"

-    Delete your `minikube` Cluster by running the command:
+    Delete your `minikube` cluster by running the command:

     ```bash
     minikube delete -p knative
     ```
-    !!! success "Verify Output"
+    !!! success "Example output"
         ```{ .bash .no-copy }
+        🔥  Deleting "knative" in hyperkit ...
+        💀  Removed all traces of the "knative" cluster.
         ```